 Students have three possible options to resolve Incomplete grades:

-Students must submit completed coursework in advance of the deadline to give their instructors time to grade.
+You must submit completed coursework in advance of the deadline for grade replacement to give your instructor time to grade.
+If your instructor has not provided you with a submission deadline, you must submit your work to your instructor at least 30 days prior to the instructor's grade replacement deadline.
 Instructors must submit the final grade by the deadline (above).
 Review the Office of the Registrar's information about Incomplete grades.

 Requests for an extension of a deadline for completion of an I grade are subject to instructor approval and require an instructor’s signature.
-To make a request, print a copy of the Petition to Extend an Incomplete Grade, complete the student portion, ask the instructor to complete and sign the form, and submit it firstname.lastname@example.org by the deadline.
-Extension of I grades are subject to the approval of the Letters and Science Dean.
+To make a request, print a copy of the Petition to Extend an Incomplete Grade, complete the student portion, ask the instructor to complete and sign the form.
+You should plan to do this at least 30 days prior to the instructor's deadline to submit this petition.
+Your instructor will then need to submit the signed Incomplete Extension form to firstname.lastname@example.org by the deadline.
+Extensions of I grades are subject to the approval of the Letters and Science Dean.
 Requests to extend an Incomplete submitted after the deadline will be automatically denied.

 Once you have chosen to extend an incomplete, you cannot decide to retain/freeze that incomplete.

 Up to two Incomplete grades can be retained permanently on the record (this is often called "freezing an incomplete").
-(You must adhere to the same completion deadlines noted above.)
 This means instead of a final grade, or the Incomplete lapsing to an F, you will have a grade of “I” on your record.
 You will not receive units nor other credit for the course, and will not be able to retake the course.